coveo/source.coveo.com/_posts/2018-02-15-custom-component-hive.md

 ### Integrating this resources file in existing placeholders

-Now, this is the cool integration part.
+We're now getting to the cool integration part.
 It allows our users to upgrade without the pain of losing customization in Coveo's placeholder allowed controls.

-In Sitecore's Content Editor, in the `Placeholder Settings` item, create a new `Coveo Hive Custom` folder.
+In the Sitecore Content Editor, in the `Placeholder Settings` item, create a new `Coveo Hive Custom` folder.
 Insert a new item from the template `Templates/Coveo Hive/Structure/Placeholder Extender`.
 Name it `Allow My Custom Resources`.

 In the `Placeholder key` field, you can select existing placeholders.
 In our case, pick `/Coveo Hive/Layout/UI Resources`.
 In the `Allowed controls` field, add the `Custom Coveo Resources` rendering created in the previous step.